syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 ## Loading the SfDataGrid with customized height and width

-The SfDataGrid can be load with specific height and width inside different layouts using the `SfDataGrid.HeightRequest` and `SfDataGrid.WidthRequest` properties.
+The SfDataGrid can be loaded with specific heights and widths inside different layouts using the `SfDataGrid.HeightRequest` and `SfDataGrid.WidthRequest` properties.

-The following code example illustrates how this can be done.
+The following code example illustrates how this can be done:

 {% tabs %}
 {% highlight xaml %}